-- 1) What do you think are three of the Helena region's economic problems (Lewis & Clark, Broadwater, and Meagher Counties? - a.
-The location - i.
+1) What do you think are three of the Helena region's economic problems (Lewis & Clark, Broadwater, and Meagher Counties?

+a.
+The location

+- i.
 The area seems to be stuck in the middle of Great Falls, Missoula, and Bozeman. - ii.
-It was also noted that one of the region's best kept secrets was its location - iii.
+It was also noted that one of the region's best kept secrets was its location and the numerous recreation opportunities available. - iii.
 Harsh winters.
 The tendency for the winter to be colder and see greater snowfall may detract from a growing tourism industry.